karthikchintala1/jasper2/_posts/2018/August/2018-08-30-streaming-in-asp-net-core-signalr.markdown

    services.AddSignalR();
    ```

-2. We also need to add route for signalR stream.
+2. We also need to add a route for the signalR stream.
 Now, head over to the `Configure` method in the Startup class and add the following

    ```csharp
    app.UseSignalR(routes =>